The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 We climbed to the top of the building.
 On the roof, you understand the importance of this place and why there were many wars there.
 Latrun hill allows an overview of surrounding valleys, including the road to Jerusalem, and on a clear day, you can even see Tel Aviv.

-Sherman Tank On The Tower
+Sherman Tank on the Tower

 The most famous sight at Yad La-Shiryon is most likely that of a tank on top of a tower, which serves as the museum’s logo.
 In 1979, by the decision of late Major General (Ret.)
 Moshe Peled, the tank was hoisted on top of a tower on the site, which was originally used as a water tower.
 The tank that was chosen is an American M4 Sherman, one of the first tanks that fought in the service of the Israel Defense Forces.
 Since the water tower was only designed to support 25 tons and the tank weighed 34 tons, both the engine and transmission gears had to be removed.